Notes on the Geography of Morocco: Casablanca

 Some Europeans during the French period lived in grand villas.
 Here, on Rue d'Alger near Sacré Coeur, is a house by the prolific Marius Boyer.
 It's one of a pair known as Les Tourelles and built for two business associates.
 The buildings have lost some trim, and if they look as though they need some attention, it's because they're abandoned.

-Here's one in better shape.
+Here's a house in better shape.

 Another survivor, repurposed.